Instagrammers today are increasingly turning towards Instagram engagement groups to enhance their account’s following and reach.

 - Instagram DM pods

 Instagram’s direct messaging feature is another popular hangout for those intending to create and reach engagement pods of their choice.
-However, they are structured differently than other engagement pods.
+However, they are structured differently than other IG engagement groups.

 Due to Instagram’s platform restrictions for maximum permissible members in a group DM, Instagram DM pods tend to be a little smaller than those created on other platforms.